status-im/nimbus-eth2/docs/the_nimbus_book/src/validator-monitor.md

 INF 2021-11-22 11:33:07.193+01:00 Attestation included in block              attestation_data="(slot: 2656364, index: 9, beacon_block_root: \"c7761767\", source: \"83010:a8a1b125\", target: \"83011:6db281cd\")" block_slot=2656365 inclusion_lag_slots=0 epoch=83011 validator=b65b6e1b
 ```

-The lifecycle of a particular message can be traced by following the `epoch=.... validator=...` fields in the message.
+The life cycle of a particular message can be traced by following the `epoch=.... validator=...` fields in the message.

 Failures at any point are recorded at a higher logging level, such as `NOT`(ice):